Kambalda Nickel Operations: Open source incident

 On 14 November 1978, a density gauge at the Kambalda mill was discovered to be missing.
 The gauge, which contained caesium-137, had been removed for recalibration.

 Shortly afterwards, National Iron and Steel Mills (NISM) in Singapore informed Sims Consolidated that one of their furnaces had been contaminated with caesium-137.
 Sims, who had transported a cargo of scrap metal from Kambalda, was held responsible by NISM, but Sims in turn held WMC responsible for the contamination.

 The resident manager at Kambalda, Barry Paterson, was charged and fined $100 in May 1979 over the incident for breaches of the Radiation Safety Act.
 The incident however made national news initially and, again, when the issue became an international matter between the Australian and Singaporean governments in September 1979.

 The issue arose over 119 drums of slightly contaminated waste, holding bricks and sludge from the Singapore furnace, which Singapore demanded that Australia accept and dispose of.
 Both WMC and Sims lobbied the Australian government to permit the waste to be removed from Singapore to Western Australia, and permission was granted in 1981.

 Arranging shipping for the waste proved difficult and its potential arrival in Western Australia led to protests, strikes and demonstrations.
 The original plan, to store the waste in a shed in Kambalda, was subsequently abandoned after a strike action at the WMC mines and, instead, a concrete bunker outside of Kambalda was selected for storage.
 The waste was eventually transported by ship, the Cape Comorin, as its only cargo and destined to be unloaded in Geraldton.
 This led to protest by the local dock workers who demanded the ship to be unloaded in Fremantle, where the scrap metal had originally been shipped from, but it was closed because of strike action at the time.
 Instead, the ship had to continue on to Esperance, where it arrived on 7 December 1981.
 From there, the waste was transported to Kambalda, where it arrived the following day, and was buried in the designated bunker.

 The bulk carrier Cape Comorin subsequently was not allowed to dock in the Port of Melbourne until clearance of all radioactive contamination was established.

 Railway

-The West Kambalda Railway Act 1972, an act by the Parliament of Western Australia assented to on 9 June 1972, authorised the construction by the Western Australian Government Railways of a 8 km spur railway line from the Esperance railway line at Kambalda West to the Kambalda nickel concentrator.
+The West Kambalda Railway Act 1972, an act by the Parliament of Western Australia granted assent on 9 June 1972, authorised the construction by the Western Australian Government Railways of a 8 km spur railway line from the Esperance railway line at Kambalda West to the Kambalda nickel concentrator.
 This spur line is now part of the Arc Infrastructure network.